ahmedbilal/OSTEP-Solution/Chapter 5/README.md

 ## Question 6

+### Write a slight modification of the previous program, this time using waitpid() instead of wait().
+When would waitpid() be useful?

 **waitpid()** is used when we want to wait or a specific child process rather than aiting for all child processes to exit.It also allow us to specify more behaviours.

 ## Question 7

+### Write a program that creates a child process, and then in the child closes standard output (STDOUT FILENO).
+What happens if the child calls printf() to print some output after closing the descriptor?

 If we close **stdout** file descriptor we can't be able to write something on the screen using **printf()**.
 However no error would occurred.

 ## Question 8

+### Write a program that creates two children, and connects the standard output of one to the standard input of the other, using the pipe() system call.

 My program **question8.c** is not able to fulfill what is asked however it redirect **stdout** of 1st child to **stdout** of 2nd child.